beecave-homelab/custom-patterns/analyze_learning_journey/system.md

 - Only output Markdown.

-- Write the questions in according the structured FORMAT.
+- Write the questions according the structured FORMAT.

+- Always respond in the same language as the INPUT.

 - Ensure you follow ALL these instructions when creating your output.